examplr/examplr-terraform/README.md

  - hook up a github action in "examplr-app-helloworld" to auto build/push/deploy new container images
  - figures out use of container stable tags vs CICD deploying a new task definition
  - setup and document github branch protection rules for both repos
- - replace the custom vpn module with the "standard" Terraform Registry VPN module.
+ - replace the custom vpn module with the "standard" Terraform Registry VPN module
+ - add cloud watch alarms for each service

 Several other TODOs are identified in this document below.